 Secure and Managed Private Certificate Authority

 ACM Private CA provides you an easier and secure way to create a private CA and use it to create and manage your private certificates.
 ACM Private CA is secured with AWS-managed hardware security modules (HSMs).
 These HSMs adhere to FIPS 140-2 Level 3 security standards to securely store the keys for your private CA. Private CA administrators can control access to the service using AWS Identity and Access Management (IAM) policies.
+You can share a CA using AWS Resource Access Manager (RAM) for certificate issuance only, keeping the CA administration restricted to administrators.
 ACM Private CA provides you visibility into private certificate activity and allows you to create reports.
 You can audit private CA activity using AWS CloudTrail logging and monitoring service.
 ACM Private CA also publishes and updates certificate revocation lists (CRLs) to Amazon S3 automatically to help prevent the use of revoked certificates.
 For instance, an IoT application can check if the private certificate for a sensor is valid before accepting data from the sensor.

 ACM Private CA enables CA administrators to create a flexible CA hierarchy, including root and subordinate CAs, with no need for external CAs.
 Customers can create secure and highly available CAs in any of the AWS Regions in which ACM Private CA is available, without building and maintaining their own on-premises CA infrastructure.
 Alternatively, CA hierarchies can be built in a hybrid mode, combining online and on-premises CAs.
 In addition to simple management, ACM Private CA provides essential security for operating a CA in accordance with customers’ internal compliance rules and security best practices.